SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Generics.rst

 .. note::

-   Swift's Standard Library defines a generic function called ``swap``, which provides the same behavior as the ``swapTwoValues`` function from above.
+   Swift's standard library defines a generic function called ``swap``, which provides the same behavior as the ``swapTwoValues`` function from above.
    You can use Swift's existing ``swap`` function whenever you need to swap two values.